rpajanssen/java-triangle/exception-handling/after/README.md

 # What?

-This example project will demonstrate some bad exception handling in your REST resources.
+This example project will demonstrate how to resolve the bad exception handling examples given the the **before** project.

 # Requirements